bupthh/FSSS/README.md

 <b>FSSS</b>: This is our FSSS framework of feature selection, which includes training data building, algorithm implementation of feature selection, and output data generation based on selected features.

-<b>LDB</b>: This is for the generation of Label Description Embedding (LDB).
+<b>LED</b>: This is for the generation of Label Embedding (LED).
 We use the Universal Sentence Encoder (https://tfhub.dev/google/collections/universal-sentence-encoder/1) to transform the label text.
 This encoder uses a transformer-network that is trained on a variety of data sources and a variety of tasks.
 By inputting a variable length label text, we can get the output of a 512-dimensional vector.

 Prerequisites: